 This particular statement, “I know thy works,” is made by Christ about every church.
 In other words, He was saying, “I am well aware of your efforts, your works, and your methods.”
 I believe The Lord is telling us that a church should be active, but it must make certain that its activity is guided by The Holy Spirit.
-If, in fact it is guided by The Holy Spirit, it will carry out God’s priority.
+If, in fact, it is guided by The Holy Spirit, it will carry out God’s priority.
 And what is God’s priority for the church?
 It is to shepherd the saints and win the lost (John 10).

 To each church it was stated that we must be overcomers.
-And to each church, a different promise was given to the overcomer.
+And to each church a different promise was given to the overcomer.
 For instance, to the church at Ephesus, He said, “…To him that overcometh, will I give to eat of the tree of life, which is in the midst of the paradise of God.”
 (Revelation 2:7).

 To the church at Smyrna, He said, “…He that overcometh shall not be hurt of the second death.”
 (Revelation 2:11).

 There is a promise given to each church for those who would be overcomers.
-Even though it is not directly stated, the implication is that if we do not overcome, the opposite will happen.
+Even though it is not directly stated, the implication is that, if we do not overcome, the opposite will happen.
 The church at Smyrna was told that if they did not overcome, they would be hurt by the second death (eternal damnation).

 The promises are great, but the implications of failure are disastrous.
 When one reads these admonitions to overcome, and then realizes the implications of not overcoming, there is an immediate cause for fear.
 However, we need not fear if we trust Christ.
 Amen.

 Within ourselves, it is impossible to overcome.
 The more we realize that, the closer we are to victory.
 Christ has demanded the impossible of every Christian, and that is to overcome.
-I realize that many would say, “but I can overcome with Christ’s help.”
+I realize that many would say, “But I can overcome with Christ’s help.”
 That statement sounds commendable, but it is dangerous.
 It says, “I can supply a little power, and The Lord can supply the rest.”
-The fact is we can supply nothing.
-“I am crucified with Christ, nevertheless I live, yet not I but Christ liveth in me, and the life which I now live in the flesh, I live by the faith of the Son of God Who loved me and gave Himself for me.”
+The fact is, we can supply nothing.
+“I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”
 (Galatians 2:20)

 The secret to overcoming victory is none of us and all of Christ.

-There were 10 points of commendation for the church at Ephesus (Revelation 2:2-6).
+There were ten points of commendation for the church at Ephesus (Revelation 2:2-6).
 There was one point of condemnation (backsliding) “…because thou hast left thy first love.”
 (Revelation 2:4) They were told to “Remember therefore from whence thou art fallen,…” (Revelation 2:5)

 Repentance is demanded of five of these particular churches.
 The only church God calls fallen is one that will not repent.
 And if they will not do so, they were to be removed according to Revelation 2:9.

-Relative to Smyrna, there were three things commended: works, tribulation, poverty (but rich in the Lord) (Revelation 2:9).
+Relative to Smyrna, there were three things commended: works, tribulation, poverty (but rich in The Lord) (Revelation 2:9).
 To Smyrna’s credit, there were no condemnations.

 There were three things commended of Pergamos: works, holding fast to Christ’s name, and not denying the faith (Revelation 2:13).
-However, there were 4 things condemned in Pergamos: holding the doctrine of Balaam, eating things sacrificed to idols, committing fornication, and holding the doctrine of the Nicolaitans.
+However, there were four things condemned in Pergamos: holding the doctrine of Balaam, eating things sacrificed to idols, committing fornication, and holding the doctrine of the Nicolaitans.
 God said he hated the Nicolaitans.
 These individuals were followers of Nicholas of Antioch (Acts 6:5).
 This man is supposed to have given his name to a group in the early church who sought to work out compromise with paganism to enable Christians to take part without embarrassment of some of the social and religious activities of the close-knit society in which they found themselves.
-The Lord this church to “Repent; or else…” (Revelation 2:16)
+The Lord told this church to “Repent; or else…” (Revelation 2:16).

-The only commendable thing about Sardis was that Jesus said “Thou hast a few names even in Sardis which have not defiled their garments;…” (Revelation 3:4)
+The only commendable thing about Sardis was that Jesus said, “Thou hast a few names even in Sardis which have not defiled their garments;…” (Revelation 3:4)